 Public health leaders need solid data to make decisions.
 Unless they have staff who can tell them what their data means, the data is useless.
 This is where biostatisticians come into play.

-For the offbeat sorts who love statistics and public health, a job as a biostatistician can provide engaging work.
+For the offbeat sorts who love statistics and public health, a job as a biostatistician can provide engaging data science work.
 As businesses, nonprofits and governmental organizations have collected more and more data, the professional skills involved in organizing, interpreting, and analyzing large data sets has become more and more valuable.

 Some people love the thrill of an emergency.
 That’s why some people become police officers, emergency medical technicians, and firefighters.
 Other people like to help people in similar ways but don’t want the adrenaline rush emergency responders to crave.
 Researchers contribute to the public health field through scientific inquiry rather than by responding immediately to crises.